modella/save-invalid/README.md

     var SaveInvalid = require('modella-save-invalid');

-    SaveInvalid.invalidAttr = 'invalid' // Optional, will persist the status into the database
+    SaveInvalid.invalidAttr = 'invalid' // Optional, will persist the status into the database SaveInvalid.completeAttr = 'complete' // Optional, will persist the status into the database, inverse of invalid.

     User.use(SaveInvalid); // Assume some model w/ validations.